multiplayer-app/multiplayer-proxy/envoy/extensions/payload-otlp/README.md

-# Envoy OTLP Extension
+# Multiplayer Proxy Extension

+The Multiplayer Proxy Extension (WASM) captures request, response and header data for Multiplayer Full Stack Session Recordings.
-This Envoy proxy extension captures HTTP request/response headers and body, and creates OpenTelemetry (OTLP) spans when OTLP-compatible headers are detected in incoming requests.
+The extension creates OpenTelemetry (OTLP) spans when OTLP-compatible headers are detected in requests and responses.

 ## Features